grsmv/clio/README.md

 ### Creating new application

-To create new Clio-based application's skeleton, you need just to type few words in terminal:
+To create new Clio-based application skeleton, you need just to type few words in terminal:

 ``` bash
 $> clio create APPLICATION_NAME
 ```

-It will creates whole application's tree with some configuration assumptions, which you can change anyway.
+It will create whole application's tree with some configuration assumptions, which you can change anyway.
 Also this will create basic structure of __app__ folder, which you can modify during your work on application.

 ### Routes